Analysis | The U.S. has added nearly 1 million more jobs in 2021 than initially reported

 In total, that’s an upward shift of 976,000 jobs.
 It is the largest upward revision over the course of a year.

-It might not hold: the October numbers will be adjusted in next month’s report as will the ones released on Friday.
-But so far this year, only one month has been revised downward.
-It’s more common for initial reports to be revised upward than downward, though it’s unusual for upward revisions to be so consistent.
+It might not hold: the October numbers will be adjusted in next month’s report, as will the ones released Friday.
+But, so far this year, only one month has been revised downward.
+It is more common for initial reports to be revised upward than downward, although it is unusual for upward revisions to be so consistent.

-It’s important to remember that this is in part a function of the weirdness of the economy and the scale of the rebound in employment.
-You probably noticed that the other outliers on the graph of cumulative revisions were 2008 and 2020, years in which employment shifted dramatically due to economic shocks.
-Biden has benefited from the economy rapidly adding jobs as it recovers from the worst effects of the pandemic; that’s both amplified the number of jobs “created” this year and undoubtedly contributed to the need to revise prior estimates.
+It is important to remember that this is in part a function of the weirdness of the economy and the scale of the rebound in employment.
+You probably noticed that the other outliers on the graph of cumulative revisions were 2008 and 2020, years in which employment shifted dramatically because of economic shocks.
+Biden has benefited from the economy rapidly adding jobs as it recovers from the worst effects of the pandemic; that has both amplified the number of jobs “created” this year and undoubtedly contributed to the need to revise prior estimates.
 Because so many jobs have been added, the revisions are actually a relatively small percentage of the total.
 In past years, the revisions have been larger when measured relative to the total jobs numbers.

 But this weirdness also serves as a cautionary note for the jobs report released on Friday.
 In 2021, at least, the initial number of jobs reported might be treated the way Mark Twain treated the weather in New England.
 If you’re not happy about it, wait a little bit.